 - Historical Adwords account performance

-Thankfully, Adwords isn’t just a pay-to-win system.
+Thankfully, PPC advertising isn’t just a pay-to-win system.
 By factoring in quality, you don’t necessarily have to be the highest bidder to grab the top spot.
 This is good news for small businesses, who can actually out-rank large corporations without paying a fortune.

 Let’s say, for example, your CPC bid is $2.00.
 Your ad Quality Score is 8.